qzhuae/MarkdownNotes/ELEC5470Project.md

 **ARMA Estimation**
-- Many criteria which are described in standard textbooks are non-convex and the o
+- Many criteria which are described in standard textbooks are non-convex and the optimization routines are thus not guaranteed to provide the desired global optimum.
+- Model order selection is a combinatorial optimization when addressed using penalization approaches such as AIC or BIC.